• Skip to primary navigation

 • In a saucepan, melt the butter over medium heat.
 Stir in the sugar and cook until mixture is hot (about 110°F to 120°F), but not bubbling.

-• In a large mixing bowl, whisk eggs, cocoa, salt, baking powder, espresso powder, and vanilla until smooth.
+• In a large mixing bowl, whisk eggs, cocoa, salt, baking powder, espresso powder (if using), and vanilla until smooth.
 Add the hot butter/sugar mixture and stir until smooth.
 Add the flour and stir until smooth.

 • Let the batter cool in the bowl for 20 minutes then stir in the chips.
 Spread batter into prepared pan.